drkostasatp1/ethOpenMucTestbench/guide/README.md

 Your system must be configured to host a Java JRE Environment and the Java JDK must be available to compile the source.
-I tested the commands in thei guide using JDK Update 151.
+I tested the commands in this guide using JDK Update 151.

 ## Install Geth for Windows